zainkhalid08/reminders/readme.md

 * New additions without breaking backwards compatibility bumps the minor
 * Bug fixes and misc changes bump the patch

+*shifted to v0.0.0 versioning v<major>.<minor>.<patch>
+major: is for the front end user i.e. the visitors
+minor: is a feature but is usually behind the hood, eg. for admin
+patch: is small bug fixes.

 For more information on semantic versioning, please visit http://semver.org/.

 ## Testing